keshavnagar/react-one/src/notes/lecture19/1InlineCss.md

  one solution we do for this like in our css file we saparate the css file for this and add a class that consist this same style in that and than we apply the same class in every tag here

- so now we remove this inline css , we do this same thing with flex property
+ so now we remove this inline css , we do this same thing with flex property gap

+ one more thing here we do also use the color theme from our index.css file

+ in which we have some colors in our css files